justinRH/physics/README.md

 # physics
-Some notebook and code to teach-learn physics.
+Some notebooks and codes to teach-learn physics.